How to hold a fiddle bow

 Why your bow hold is important

-Having a comfortable fiddle bow hold which allows you to be in control of your bow is the route to developing confident playing, creating a good tone, and playing with precision.
-There are no absolute rights and wrongs with this – a bow hold that suits one person may not work for someone else.
+Having a comfortable fiddle bow hold which allows you to have a relaxed hand and arm while being in control of your bow, is the route to developing confident playing.
+This will allow you to create a good tone, and play with precision.
+There are no absolute rights and wrongs with a bow hold – a bow hold that suits one person may not work for someone else.
 What is important is to avoid any tension in the hand or arm when you are holding the bow in place on the fiddle.
 To achieve a relaxed hold, all the the fingers must be relaxed.
 You’ll find that muscles in the forearm will contract in order to tense any one of your fingers in your bowing hand.
 So if any of your fingers are tense when you’re playing, you’ll have tension right up the bowing arm.
 Any tension will really affect the tone of your instrument when you play.

 So getting your bow hold comfortable from the early stages of learning can save you a lot of fiddle-induced anguish later on!

 Fiddle bow hold guide – where to hold the bow

 Fiddle bows are designed so that their weight is balanced when the bow is held at the frog end.
 When you first start playing, it can be tempting to hold the bow further up the stick, as initially it gives a feeling of having more control over the bow.
 However, as your playing becomes more proficient, you’ll also find that holding the bow too far up the stick makes some things more difficult (or impossible) to do.
 Getting comfortable early on with having a fiddle bow hold that’s close to the frog end of the bow will pay dividends as you work on learning new playing techniques further down the line.

 How to hold the bow